 Owner Signature Date

 Owner Signature Date

-I, , a Notary Public for the State of
+I, a Notary Public for the State of

-,County of, hereby
+,County of of hereby

-certify that personally appeared before me
+certify that, county

-thisday of , 20 , and acknowledged the
+thisday of

 execution of the foregoing instrument.

 Witness my hand and official seal.

-2 My commission expires
+My commission expires

 Notary Public

 Date

-Signature Middle Island Board Membe
+Signature Middle Island Board Member

-Please return the original forms signed and notarized
+Please return the original forms signed a and notarized.

+6 6 nd the Impact fee will be mailed shortly.